yutao1024/ShotFinder/README.md

 - **Three-Stage Retrieval Framework**: A text-driven system designed to locate specific shots in open-domain videos through **Generator**, **Retriever**, and **Localizer** modules.

-- **Stage 1: Query Expansion via Video Imagination**: Unlike simple keyword extraction, the **Generator** uses an LLM to "imagine" the full video content and title from a short shot description, bridging the semantic gap between a specific shot and searchable video metadata.
+- **Stage 1: Query Expansion via Video Imagination**: Unlike simple keyword extraction, the **Generator** uses an VLM to "imagine" the full video content and title from a short shot description, bridging the semantic gap between a specific shot and searchable video metadata.

 - **Stage 2: Web Video Retrieval**: The **Retriever** interacts with search engines using the imagined queries to filter and download a set of candidate videos from the web.